SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

-The :command:`run` sub-command prepares, executes, and gathers the results from the Salish Sea NEMO run described in the specifed run description and IOM server definitions files.
+The :command:`run` sub-command prepares, executes, and gathers the results from the Salish Sea NEMO run described in the specified run description file.
 The results are gathered in the specified results directory.

 ::